WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

-You can filter these URLs out of future harvests by going to the associated Target and opening the Profile tab and adding the following two lines to the "Exclude Filters" box for Heritrix 1 or "Block URLs" box for Heritrix 3:
+You can filter these URLs out of future harvests by going to the associated Target and opening the Profile tab and adding the following two lines to the "Block URLs" box for Heritrix 3:

 - .*g2_subView=core.UserLogin.\*